p9c/podlegacy/docs/README.md

 ### 1. About

-btcd is a full node bitcoin implementation written in [Go](http://golang.org), licensed under the [copyfree](http://www.copyfree.org) ISC License.
+pod is is a full node parallelcoin implementation written in [Go](http://golang.org), licensed under the [copyfree](http://www.copyfree.org) ISC License and [unlicence](https://unlicence.org).

+Along with pod are a suite of necessary accessory applications, for now there is podctl but a wallet is under development.

 This project is currently under active development and is in a Beta state.
 It is extremely stable and has been in production use since October 2013.

-It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as Bitcoin Core.
-We have taken great care to avoid btcd causing a fork to the block chain.
+It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as Parallelcoin parallelcoind.
+We have taken great care to avoid pod causing a fork to the block chain.
 It includes a full block validation testing framework which contains all of the 'official' block acceptance tests (and some additional ones) that is run on every pull request to help ensure it properly follows consensus.
 Also, it passes all of